V 8.1, Dec 2013 Go to latest version

 James, He & Liu (Neuroimage, 2005) reviewed two plastic keyboards (GrandTec's "Virtually Indestructible Keyboard" and Adesso's "Foldable Keyboard") and reported that GrandTec's keyboard appeared suitable for use in MRI.

-Standard graphics hardware offers only 8 bits of gray-scale resolution which is not enough for psychophysics.
+Standard graphics hardware offers only 8 bit gray-scale resolution which is not enough for psychophysics.
 There are software and hardware solutions to the problem (Bach, Meigen, Strasburger, 1997).
 By software, gray-scale resolution can be improved in trade-off to spatial resolution, by dithering.
 On the hardware side the trade-off is against color.
+Go to the section on monitor grayscale resolution in the Introduction for more information.

-Pelli's video attenuator is the popular solution for the Macintosh and is supported by lots of software (see also elsewhere here)
+Pelli's video attenuator was the popular solution for the Macintosh and was supported by lots of software (grayscale resolution)

 See the entry on Cambridge Research Systems above, or go here

-A similar device is the Video Switcher from LOBES which bases on the same principle as Pelli-Zhang video attenuator but can drive both monochrome and color monitors (analog).
+A similar device is the Video Switcher from LOBES that is based on the same principle as Pelli-Zhang video attenuator but can drive both monochrome and color monitors (analog).
 A trigger can be used to measure reaction time or synchronize response recording accurately.
 The design and test results are described in Journal of Neuroscience Methods, 2003, 130(1): 9-18.
-In new versions the switch between grayscale and color displays can be controlled by software (so it works as if it did not exist).
+In later versions the switch between grayscale and color displays can be controlled by software (so it works as if it did not exist).
 Price as of 2012 was $280.

 Phosphor properties of the stimulus presentation monitors (luminance, contrast, and decay times) are no longer an issue now that CRTs are mostly obsolete.
-The new generation of flat screens poses different problems for vision research which are addressed in a section on monitors above.
+The new display technologies pose different problems for vision research that are addressed in the section on monitors above.

-In cases visual psychophysics research is compromised by technology going backwards.
-In the 80s, timing could be controlled on a CRT down to sub-microsecond accuracy (!!) using what was called the "point-plot technique" feeding graphical data to a so-called "x-y-z display" or to an oscilloscope where the horizontal deflection had no raster generator (see e.g. Treutwein's work).
-A few labs still have a modern variant of that.
-Nowadays even the standard CRTs (not to mention the 250-Hz CRTs) are quickly dying out and LCD displays unnerve the time-conscious experimenter by uncontrollable buffering.
+Sometimes, technological advancement means loosing options.
+We can no longer reach the moon.
+In the 80s, timing could be controlled on a CRT down to sub-microsecond accuracy!
+We called that the "point-plot technique", where graphical data was fed to a so-called "x-y-z display" or to an oscilloscope which were devices where the horizontal deflection had no raster generator (see e.g. Treutwein's work).
+A daft clean freak (driven by slick innovation management) has cleaned that out in our lab, so that we cannot replicate certain work.
+Michael Herzog's lab still has a modern variant of that.
+Nowadays, LCD displays unnerve the time-conscious experimenter by uncontrollable buffering.

-Here are two threads from CVNet, one on fast CRTs and one on timing.
-There is a paper on timing in LCD displays which shows things are becoming even worse.
+Here are two threads from CVNet, one on fast CRTs (2007) and one on timing (2006).
+After that, things seem to have become even worse.
+For more recent information go to the section on monitors and timing.

 There was a nice little discussion on CVNet on how to obtain low-price neutral density filters.